INET-RC/GeoMX/README.md

 Errors can happen because the dataset file might be missing.
 However, it is not a problem since some worker nodes have already automatically downloaded the dataset files, and they are stored in the default location ``/root/data``.
 Just terminate the existing process by ``killall python`` and rerun the training script.

+> Initializing GeoMX for the first time might take a few minutes if we were running on a GPU, but after that, everything should work fine.
+This problem occurs from time to time on both PyTorch and MXNET due to incompatible CUDA versions.

 ## Documentation

 - [Deployment](./docs/Deployment.md): How to run GeoMX on multiple machines with Docker.
 - [Configurations](./docs/Configurations.md): How to use GeoMX's communication-efficient strategies.
-- [System Design](./docs/System%20Design.md): How and why GeoMX and its modifications make better.
+- [System Design](./docs/System%20Design.md): How and why GeoMX and its modifications make it better.

 [Github Issues](https://github.com/INET-RC/GeoMX/issues) is welcomed.